kykz77/CAS/README.md

 #include "parser.hpp"
 #include "algebra.hpp"

-//The expression we want to factorise std::string expr = "x^4-4*x^3-8*x^2+12*x^1+15";
+//The polynomial we want to find the roots for std::string expr = "x^4-4*x^3-8*x^2+12*x^1+15";

 //Construct the expression tree